woenlee/AutoScroll/README.md

 # AutoScroll
 A Simple AutoScrolling Extension for Chrome

 This extension was inspired by the [Ultimate Guitar Website](ultimateguitar.com), which has autoscroll functionality for chord sheets.
 AutoScroll aims to extend this functionality universally to any Chrome website.
-Enjoy!
+Can be used for browsing Reddit, Facebook, articles, long text files, etc. Enjoy!
 ### Installation
 1. Clone/Download this repo
 2. Go to `chrome://extensions`